delabassee/odl2021-lab/step/serialization-filtering.md

 ## Serialization Filters

-Java has made serialization easy, but as the above demonstrates, also unsafe.
-As a consequence writing and maintain defensive code that secures your application from deserialization attacks has been very difficult.
+Java has made serialization easy, but as the above demonstrates, also unsafe!
+As a consequence writing and maintaining defensive code that secures your application from deserialization attacks can be hard and time-consuming.

-The introduction of serialization filters with [JEP 290: Filter Incoming Serialization Data](https://openjdk.java.net/jeps/290) and [JEP 415: Context-Specific Deserialization Filters](https://openjdk.java.net/jeps/415), greatly simplified the process of securing your Java applications from deserialization attacks.
+The introduction of serialization filters with [JEP 290: Filter Incoming Serialization Data](https://openjdk.java.net/jeps/290) in JDK 9 and [JEP 415: Context-Specific Deserialization Filters](https://openjdk.java.net/jeps/415) in JDK 17, greatly simplified the process of securing your Java applications from deserialization attacks.

 ### Using the Serialization Filter API